 Instructions For Creamy Chicken Poblano Soup

 - Melt butter in a large pot over medium-high heat.
 Add chopped onions, celery, carrots, garlic, and poblanos, and saute until tender, about 15 minutes.
 Add the salt, pepper, cumin, and thyme.
 Saute 5 minutes longer.

 - Add the broth and bring to a boil, then reduce the heat to medium-low, and add raw chicken.
 Cover and let simmer for 15 minutes or until chicken is cooked through.

 - Remove the cooked chicken to a plate and shred.
 Set aside.

-- Add heavy cream to the soup pot, stir until blended.
+- Add heavy cream to the soup pot, and stir until blended.

 - Use an immersion blender to carefully blend the soup until smooth.
-(You may use a blender instead, but working in small batches.
+(You may use a blender instead, but work in small batches.
 Blend the soup until smooth).